michalsapka/michal.sapka.me/softeng/opinionated_software.md

 ---
 layout: page
 permalink: software/opinionated.html
-title: Your software should be opinionated
+title: I want your software to be opinionated
 ---
 Recently, I’ve been thinking about software I use and why I hate Atlassian software so much.
 It all came down to my take on the ontology of software.

-Dear Software industry: You are not selling me chair.
-You are selling a result of thousands of hours of extremely inteligent people’s work.
-I’m sure you’ve though long and hard about what works best.
+Dear Software industry: You are not selling me ` chair.
+You are selling a result of thousands of hours of extremely intelligent people’s work.
+I’m sure you’ve thought long and hard about what works best.
 You know (or, at least, you think you know) what process work best.
 This is what you are selling.
 The tool (aka „software”) is just a by-product.

 Jira tries to fit into every possible process.
-It gives every possible option, you can integrate it with everything and spend hours trying to get anything done.
+It gives yoy every possible option, you can integrate it with everything and waste hours trying to get anything done.
 Confluence is a collaborative hole where information is created and lost forever.
 Hipchat is just bunch of virtual rooms full of people screaming.